2026 Delaware House of Representatives election: District 21

 The 21st district is represented by Democrat Frank Burns, who is eligible to run for re-election but has not yet stated if he will do so.

 District 22

 The 22nd district is represented by Republican Michael F. Smith, who is eligible to run for re-election but has not yet stated if he will do so.

 District 23

-The 23rd district is represented by Democrat Mara Gorman, who is eligible to run for re-election but has not yet stated if she will do so.
+The 23rd district is represented by Democrat Mara Gorman, who is retiring to run for state senate in the 8th district.

 District 24

 The 24th district is represented by Democrat Edward Osienski, who is eligible to run for re-election but has not yet stated if he will do so.

 District 25

 The 25th district is represented by Democrat Cyndie Romer, who is eligible to run for re-election but has not yet stated if she will do so.

 District 26

 The 26th district is represented by Democrat Madinah Wilson-Anton, who is eligible to run for re-election but has not yet stated if she will do so.